A Music@Menlo Meet the Artist interview

 Under the artistic direction of David Finckel and Wu Han, Music@Menlo is based in Atherton, California.
 Each year a carefully-chosen theme forms the basis of the summer festival, comprising concerts, artist-curated recitals, lectures, a training institute, and free public events.
 “Incredible Decades” is the theme for 2019, tracing 300 years of musical evolution from Bach to the new millennium.
 For more info, visit: www.musicatmenlo.org

-Who or what inspired you to take up the piano, and pursue a career in music?
+Who or what inspired you to take up the cello, and pursue a career in music?

 Who or what have been the most important influences on your musical life and career?

 I already mentioned my parents, but I would like to stress three more influences that changed it all.
 One of them was Alexander Fedortchenko, my first teacher and an amazing Russian pedagogue, who showed me that to become a good cellist one must have fanatical passion for the cello as well as determination and discipline, and must develop a solid foundation.

 Another big influence was the legendary Yale School of Music Professor Aldo Parisot, who showed me that to become a great cellist one must learn to free oneself from the constraints of the cello, and while drilling tirelessly etudes and exercises, paradoxically, to work on the most natural approach to the instrument.
 The ultimate goal is the immediacy of musical discourse – Jascha Heifetz and great vocalists were always glorified in our lessons.